mienaikoe/ziyu/Chapters/Chapter5.md

 I complied and he rummaged for a bit before walking back and giving a hand sign to the other guard.
 She said, "Go ahead."

-The senate grounds were surrounded by a massive circle of offices and gates, three towering stories tall and twice as many wide.
-The deliberation hall was a marble sphere standing proudly in the center, illuminated by the light through Ara's gate.
-It sat upon a marble pedastal that seemed too small to be holding so much weight.
-Between the outer circle and the sphere was a labyrinth of small pools and lines of vegetation that could certainly not live in such a hot and dry place without constant shielding from direct light.
+The senate grounds were surrounded by the building that the rest of the city called the Senate.
+It was a massive circle of offices and gates and walkway, its diameter as large as the farmland I worked in Heiko.
+But the true focus of this place was the deliberation hall: a marble sphere standing proudly in the center, illuminated by the light through Ara's gate.
+It sat upon a short marble pedastal that seemed too small to be holding so much weight.
+Between the outer circle and the sphere was a labyrinth of small pools and lines of vegetation that could certainly not live in such a hot and dry place without the constant shade that the perimeter circle granted.
 At every vertex of the planting lines, a small black iron circle with an engraved crest marked a city that was member to the Shaki Senate.
-I longed to venture through it all, but dared not draw attention to myself.
+I longed to venture through the plants and learn about them, but dared not draw attention to myself.

-Fajro started, "Perhaps it's best that we head towards the Heiko office so as not to seem suspicious.
+Fajro set me back on track, "Perhaps it's best that we head towards the Heiko office so as not to seem suspicious.
 We'll want to enter through that side anyway."

-"They really like to remind you about geography here," I said.
-My jokes were always that awkward.
+I remained silent and compliant, too nervous to say anything.
+We followed the inside of the perimeter circle to the right into the Heiko section, and turned the corner to face the deliberation hall.
+It was more shaded from this side, but still as radiant as the rest of the city.
+There were two guards at the doors again with the same woven armor and massive rectangular shields built to repel several people at once.

+"How can we get through them?"
+I asked, feeling doubtful.

+"Leave that to me.
+This is why Kip sent me after all.
+I'll distract them while you go around and slip through the door."

+A pang of anger welled up in me but I kept my eyes faced forward, "What sort of plan is that?"

+"Oh I think you'll find I can be very distracting."

+"Anyone can be distracting.
+You're a senator.
+Why not use that to get me in?"

+"The power of law lies in its enforcement.
+And trust me when I say these guards know enforcement.
+Not even I can wrest them from their duty to the law."

+"Noble.
+But annoying."

+I began to relish in Fajro's slow walking speed, imagining how I might slip by them unnoticed.
+It seemed impossible but for my shorter stature.
+There are some perks to being a Maman.

+"What shall I do if they notice me?"
+I asked.

+"Keep going.
+You'll be imprisoned either way."

+"That's great to know."

+At about ten paces away from the guards one of them called out, "The Deliberation Hall is closed.
+Turn around."

+Fajro stopped and stared at them for a bit while they approached us.
+I took a step back, hiding behind him slightly. *What was he going to do?*

+The guard called out again, "You two, turn around and go back where you came from!"